 Registered Nursing Program

-Because we want you to succeed and graduate, it’s in your interest (and ours) to make sure you know the challenges you will face when you become a student.
-Therefore, it is strongly advised that you attend an information session and study carefully the advising packet prior to applying to the RN program.
+Because we want you to succeed and graduate, it’s in your interest (and ours too) to make sure that you know the challenges you will be facing once you become a part of the program.
+Attending an information session prior to application will alleviate some feelings of uncertainties you might have.

-Antonio Jayoma, MSPHN RN RN Department Chair
+Antonio B. Jayoma, MSPHN, RN, CCRN -- RN Program Department Chair